Taru-garg/my-Phone/README.md

 Most of the functionality of this app comes from Termux and Termux-api.
 Termux enables this app to run by providing an environment wherein we can run python code in Android and that is what basically enables in running the app.
 The app runs a Flask server on your phone through which all the data is actually made available on the laptop.
 With the help of python we first find all the files we need and then make then available as links or some other way in case of media.
 Which is basically the whole File access part.

 Then for the rest of the features it is termux-api that comes into play.
-By using termux commands which are provided by termux-api we can fetch contacts, make calls, access battery, access clipboard etc. For e.g. to access the battery we make a get request to */getBattery* which in turn makes a proper call to termux api that which provides us with the data needed and similarly for other features.
+By using termux commands which are provided by termux-api we can fetch contacts, make calls, access battery, access clipboard etc. For e.g. to access the battery we make a get request to */getBattery* which in turn makes a proper call to termux api  which provides us with the data needed and similarly for other features.

 ## Installation ##
  * Install termux and termux api (available on play store) on your phone.